davidbiol/Gustavia-santanderiensis-data/README.md

 R Core Team (2024).
 R: A Language and Environment for Statistical Computing.
 R Foundation for Statistical Computing, Vienna, Austria. https://www.R-project.org/

-Reginato, M. (2016). monographaR: an R package to facilitate the production of plant taxonomic monographs.
-Brittonia 68(2): 212-216